Buying real estate in the Philippines?

 Is mortgage a viable option for foreigners in The Philippines right now?

-For foreigners who do qualify for bank financing in The Philippines, typical loan-to-value ratios range from 60% to 80% of the appraised value, and interest rates as of early 2026 hover around 6% to 8% per annum for housing loans, though rates vary by bank and borrower profile.
+For foreigners who do qualify in The Philippines, typical loan-to-value ratios are 60% to 70% (meaning a 30% to 40% down payment), and mortgage interest rates as of early 2026 hover around 7% to 8.5% per year for fixed-rate periods, though the BSP's recent rate cuts to 4.25% are gradually putting downward pressure on lending rates.

 What should I predict for resale and growth in The Philippines in 2026?